Induw/NordLift-Language-Learning-App/README.md

-# LingoLift
+# NordLift
-A Language Learning App designed using .NET MAUI to learn many different languages.
-There are Vocubulary Flashcards, Daily Challenges and a Progress Tracker
+A Language Learning App designed using .NET MAUI to learn many different Nordic languages.
+There are Vocubulary Flashcards, Translations and a Progress Tracker